Act 7

 of Spaunton, Roger del Mulne of Farndale, Robert, son of Peter of the same, Walter Blakhous of

-the same, and Ralph de Heued of the same: On Monday next after the feast of the Epiphany, they came in the
+the same, and Ralph de Heued of the same: On Monday next after the feast of the Epiphany, they came in the forest

-to cause them to come … Roger son of Emma, John de Bordesden,
+them to come … Roger son of Emma, John de Bordesden,

 Robert Moryng, John, son of William the Smith of Farndale, Robert Stybbyng,